rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 than Raspberry PI, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into the workspace.

-Hence, to create a catkin workspace on the device, you have to execute the below commands at the device terminal.
+Hence, to create a catkin workspace on the device, you have to execute the following commands at the device terminal.
 ```bash
 cd $HOME
 ```